abg/dbsake/docs/subcommands.rst

   Example: ./sandbox.sh mysqldump --all-databases | gzip > backup.sql.gz

+- upgrade [options]

+  run mysql_upgrade against the sandbox

+  Example: ./sandbox.sh upgrade --upgrade-system-tables

+  This is useful in conjunction with the --data-source option where you might load data from a previous MySQL version into a new version for testing and want to perform an in-place upgrade of that data.

 - install-service

   attempt to install the sandbox.sh under /etc/init.d and add to default